lkopacz/a11y-with-lindsey/src/pages/data-viz-a11y-bar-chart/index.md

   .attr('y', (d, i) => lineItemHeight * (i + 1) + 15)
 ```

-Because we have some text that reflects the actual data and the label, this is much more friendly to screen readers.
-One of last things we want to do is format the numbers so that it reads nicely.
+Now we have some text that reflects the actual data and the label.
+One of the last things we want to do is format the numbers so that it reads nicely.

 ```diff
 g.append('text')